Ron Teasley

-Ronald Teasley Sr (born January 26, 1927) is an American former Negro league outfielder.
+Ronald Teasley Sr. (born January 26, 1927) is an American former professional baseball outfielder.
+He is one of the final two surviving players to have competed in the Negro Leagues, alongside Bill Greason.

 Biography

-A native of Detroit, Michigan, Teasley attended Northwestern High School and Wayne State University, where he was a standout baseball and basketball player.
+A native of Detroit, Michigan, Teasley attended Northwestern High School and Wayne State University, where he was a baseball and basketball player.
 He served in the US Navy in 1945 and 1946.

 Teasley played with the New York Cubans in 1948 after being released by the Olean Oilers, a Brooklyn Dodgers farm club.
 He went on to play for the Carman Cardinals of the Mandak League in 1949 and 1950.

+Personal life

+Teasley is a Catholic and attends St. Moses, the Black Catholic Church in Detroit.
 Teasley was inducted into the Wayne State University athletic hall of fame in 1986.

-Personal life

-Teasley is a Catholic and attends St Moses the Black Catholic Church in Detroit.